w4rhol/zanthror/README.md

 | Weight-for-age | 0-10 years | |
 | Head circumference | 0-5 years | |
 | ARM/skinfolds | 0.25-5 years | |

-## Validation and Accuracy

-The package has been validated against:
-- Original Stata command outputs from Vidmar, Cole & Pan (2013)
-- WHO growth reference standards and IOTF cutoff tables (Cole & Lobstein, 2012)
-- Published anthropometric reference data

-Research using the original Stata extension has been cited in hundreds of peer-reviewed publications, demonstrating its reliability for anthropometric analysis.

 ## Performance Notes